While Juliet didn't leave behind nearly as much of herself in writing as one might hope, there are enough pieces to make fun and interesting reading!

-This photo was taken in 1974 at a summer camp.
+This photo was taken in 1974 at summer camp.
 A young lad named Timmy has been cropped out.
 You've seen 12-year old boys.
 It's no real loss.

 Autobiography, age 16